metasoarous/oz/README.md

 Eventually we'll be adding options for hooking into the signal dataflow graphs within these visualizations so that interactions in a Vega/Vega-Lite visualization can be used to inform other Reagent components in your app.

+Please note that when using oz.core client side, the `:data` entry in your vega spec map should not be `nil` (for example you're loading data into a reagent atom which has not been populated yet).
+Instead prefer an empty sequence ``()` to avoid hard to diagnose errors in the browser.

 ## Loading specs